pletzer/coupledModelContainer/README.md

 Intel(R) MPI Library for Linux* OS, Version 2021.5 Build 20211102 (id: 9279b7d62)
 Copyright 2003-2021, Intel Corporation.
 ```
+so there is a slight difference of versions, which does not appear to affect the execution.

 ## Mounted directories